CancerRxGene/gdsctools/doc/source/index.rst

 You don't know Python  or have compilation issues ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you are not familiar with Python, or have issues with compilation, or do not have root access, we would recommend to use the `Anaconda <https://www.continuum.io/downloads>`_ solution.
-It will install binary packages required to install **GDSCTools** itself.
+It will install binary packages required to install **GDSCTools** itself; since it does not require root access, it should not interfere with your system.

-Please, Visit the link above and install Anaconda following the
+Please, visit the link above and install Anaconda following the
 instructions.

 Once you have installed Anaconda, open a new shell.